robertsabum/Stochastic-Control-with-DRL/README.md

 of assets that maximizes returns while minimizing risk.
 Given that the action space is continuous, we implemented a Deep Deterministic Polict Gradient (DDPG) model to learn the optimal policy to select asset weights based on observed historical statistical measures of each asset.

+## Conclusion

+This research paper demonstrates the effectiveness of DRL for solving stochastic control problems in a variety of domains.
+By combining reinforcement learning with deep neural networks, DRL provides a powerful tool for learning optimal control policies directly from experience.